Get Help from Bob Vila

 2. FLOAT ON

-Featured on Design*Sponge, this space-saving DIY desk floats on the wall by means of L-brackets fastened to wall studs.
+Featured on Design*Sponge, this space-saving desk floats on the wall by means of L-brackets fastened to wall studs.
 An application of tung oil not only protects the oak construction from scratches and spills, but also gives it a rich honey color that complements the room’s existing hardwood flooring.